 Concentrated loads from trucks, mobile cranes, forklifts, and straddle carriers, including mobile crane float loads, are generally critical for the design of short spans such as deck slabs and trench covers.
 Uniform loading, mobile crane float loading, rail-mounted crane loading, and railroad loading are generally critical for the design of beams, pile caps, and supporting piles.

 3-4 HORIZONTAL LOADS.

-3-4.1 Berthing Loads.
+3-4.1 Berthing Energy.

-Procedures for calculation of berthing loads are found in paragraph 5-2 of this UFC.
+Procedures for calculation of berthing energy are found in the subsequent section: BERTHING ENERGY DETERMINATION of this UFC.

 3-4.2 Mooring Loads.